malagoni/WhatsAppToDiscord/docs/commands.md

 - Format: `disableDeletes`

 ## enableLocalDownloads
-When enabled, the bot downloads files larger than 8MB to your download location.
+When enabled, the bot downloads files larger than Discord's upload limit (default 8MB) to your download location.
 See `getDownloadDir` for your download location.
 - Format: `enableLocalDownloads`

 ## disableLocalDownloads
-When enabled, the bot notifies you about receiving a file larger than 8MB.
+When enabled, the bot notifies you about receiving a file larger than Discord's upload limit.
 - Format: `disableLocalDownloads`

 ## getDownloadMessage
 Prints out the download message.
-This message is printed when you receive a file larger than 8MB and it is downloaded.
+This message is printed when you receive a file larger than Discord's upload limit and it is downloaded.
 - Format: `getDownloadMessage`
-- Default: *"Downloaded a file larger than 8MB, check it out at {abs}"*
+- Default: *"Downloaded a file larger than the upload limit, check it out at {url}"*

 ## setDownloadMessage
 Prints out the download message.
-This message is printed when you receive a file larger than 8MB and it is downloaded.
-There are keywords that you can use, `{abs}`: Downloaded file's absolute path, `{resolvedDownloadDir}`: Download directory's resolved path, `{downloadDir}`: unedited download directory, `{fileName}`: Downloaded file's name.
+This message is printed when you receive a file larger than Discord's upload limit and it is downloaded.
+There are keywords that you can use, `{abs}`: Downloaded file's absolute path, `{resolvedDownloadDir}`: Download directory's resolved path, `{downloadDir}`: unedited download directory, `{fileName}`: Downloaded file's name, `{url}`: Downloaded file's URL.
 - Format: `setDownloadMessage <your message here>`
 - Examples:
     - `setDownloadMessage Received a file.
 The file name is {fileName}`
     - `setDownloadMessage Received a file.
-Download it from local file server http://localhost:8080/WA2DC/{fileName}`: Note that files aren't hosted by the bot, you'll have to do it yourself if you have such a need.
+Download it from {url}`
     - `setDownloadMessage Received a file.
-Information: Absolute path: {abs}, Resolved download directory: {resolvedDownloadDir}, Download directory: {downloadDir}, Filename: {fileName}`
+Information: Absolute path: {abs}, Resolved download directory: {resolvedDownloadDir}, Download directory: {downloadDir}, Filename: {fileName}, URL: {url}`

 ## getDownloadDir
 Prints out the download directory.